 What is the Importance of Design and Internal Link Consistency for Multilingual SEO?

-If a subdomain or multiple domain websites doesn’t link the main domain, or other alternate versions in a consistent way, search engines might not relate these domains to each other based on language and region differences.
+If a subdomain or multiple domain website doesn’t link the main domain, or other alternate versions in a consistent way, search engines might not relate these domains to each other based on language and region differences.
 Every alternate version should link the canonical and other alternate versions with a language, and region change button from the top of the webpage.
 And, every design change or layout change can affect the integrity of the website across different languages and regions in a negative way.

 Using the same design, and using internal links between the canonical and alternate versions to connect and match them to each other is important for increasing the integrity of the website.
 A website with higher inter-connectivity can acquire better average rankings for other regions, and languages too.